Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Summertime is time for sun, swimming and sports.
-Here are some tips from John Marcucci, M.D., medical director of emergency medicine at Baylor Regional Medical Center at Plano on how to safely enjoy the season.
+Here are some tips from John Marcucci, M.D., medical director of emergency medicine at Baylor Scott & White Medical Center - Plano on how to safely enjoy the season.

 Beat the heat.
 Heat exhaustion and heat stroke can strike when you’re exerting yourself in the hot weather.
 Drink plenty of water, watch for heat alerts, try to exercise in the early morning, and keep a close eye on children and seniors, who can overheat quickly.
 Heat stroke is a medical emergency that needs expert attention right away.